nomic/roz/README.md

 methods on it.  *namespace* from the *express-namespace* module is also supported.

 If a grant does not fire, a 403 will be returned and the middleware after the roz statement will not be called.
-Notice that roz just provides the middleware glue.
+Notice that roz just provides middleware glue.
 You implement custom rules in plain old javascript functions like the *isAdmin* and *isCreator* examples.